protz/dagstuhl-rust-2025/2-Proposal.md

 - a call to arms for formalization experts, pointing them at critical, understudied places in the Rust language;
 - a survey of the state of Rust verification and analysis tools, which will help establish a shared understanding of the advantages and disadvantages of existing techniques;
 - new directions for combining the best ideas from existing analysis techniques;
-- a taxonomy of Rust language features, coding idioms, and program properties to guide the further development of analysis and verification techniques
+- a taxonomy of Rust language features, coding idioms, and program properties to guide the further development of analysis and verification techniques;
-- a benchmarking suite based on this taxonomy, including a series of verification challenges of increasing difficulty for analysis and verification tools, fostering comparison and development of tooling
+- a benchmarking suite based on this taxonomy, including a series of verification challenges of increasing difficulty for analysis and verification tools, fostering comparison and development of tooling;
-- new ideas for increasing adoption of Rust-related tools and techniques by the Rust community.
+- new ideas for increasing adoption of Rust-related tools and techniques by the Rust community;
 - a systematic approach for interfacing with the Rust compiler in order to facilitate the development of reasoning tools, along with concrete tasks to implement it;
 - a shared common infrastructure to develop new tools for Rust;

-PM: The list is very long and does not seem realistic for a 3-day seminar (especially if we devote a half day to a competition and another half day to a hackathon (which I am still skeptical about).
-At the very least, we should be consistent: Every expected result should be reflected in the schedule, such that it is clear how we plan to achieve the result.
-Personally, I believe that we would achieve more if we focused a bit more.
-Some items on the list seem big enough for a seminar on their own.

-BP: I rearranged the list to put the more science-oriented items towards the top, following PM's theory of their importance to the panel.
-Also tried to merge or at least group related items.

-JP: this looks good to me

-AF: Agreed

 # Ideas about the structure of the seminar